 A letter indicating your loan eligibility will be mailed to your U.S.A. mailing address if your application is processed before the end of August.
 Information on study permit/student visa is available from the Centre for International Experience .

 Payment of Loan Funds

-Payment is made by direct deposit to your financial account at the University of Toronto in two disbursements typically after the start of the fall, winter and summer terms.
+Payment is made by direct deposit to your financial account at the University of Toronto in two or three disbursements after the start of the fall, winter and summer terms.

-Before you can receive your first loan payment in September, you must
+Before you can receive your first loan payment you must

 - –be in good academic standing